efeakaroz13/WikiHowVideoBot/README.md

 # WikiHowVideoBot
-This is a code which can randomly generate videos based on the sitemap of the Wikihow.com.
-It supoorts multiple languages, so you will be able to use it for every language of  wikihow, even multiple.
+This is a software which is able to generate videos in the given languages at config using wikihow.com.
+Videos are not that great and original at this time but, I will improve it everyday.
+Hope you like it.
+## Supported Languages
+This software is in it's early stages but it is able to generate videos on every language other than arabic on wikihow.
+## Requirements
+FFmpeg, python, opencv, moviepy